 270 GBP - 1 June 2012 - allowed us to order Langton records from the college of arms!

 50 GBP - 02 May 2015

-500 USD - 19 May 2015 - this generous donation allows us to get several key Langton descendants Y-DNA tested for the benefit of all Langtons everywhere!
+500 USD - 19 May 2015 - this generous donation allowed us to get several key Langton descendants Y-DNA tested for the benefit of all Langtons everywhere